College Mental Health: Resources & Self-Care Strategies

 Changes in appetite, weight, and sleeping patterns can also accompany depression.
 People experiencing depression may gain or lose weight, feel more or less hungry than usual, and may sleep more or experience insomnia.
 Changes in body movements can also occur, such as moving more slowly or feeling restless.
 Depression can also make it difficult to think or concentrate; it may feel nearly impossible to complete assignments or pay attention in class or work.
 Finally, thoughts of death or suicidal ideation may occur.

-What is the difference between normal feelings of sadness and clinical depression?
+Difference between normal feelings of sadness and clinical depression

 It is common and normal to experience some of the symptoms of depression during a difficult time; for example, grief can resemble symptoms of depression.
 However, if these symptoms last for longer than two weeks or progressively worsen, it is important to take them seriously and reach out for help.
 Depression is usually recurrent, meaning that once one depressive episode occurs, future episodes are more likely.
 It is a frequent misconception that one can snap out of depression; However, there are many effective treatments for depression.